annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/test.md

 [HTTP](https://learn.microsoft.com/en-us/azure/data-factory/connector-http?tabs=data-factory) connector is generic to retrieve data from any HTTP endpoint, e.g. to download file.
 It’s requests are unstructured compared to REST, and requires specific mapping to adhere to API requests.
 Before REST connector becomes available for an API, you may use the HTTP connector to copy data from RESTful APIs, which is supported but less functional compared to REST connectors.
 For the purpose of the homework, we will be using the **HTTP** connector.
 The only difference being that with a REST dataset, you wouldn’t initially specify the datatype whereas with HTTP you would (JSON).

+>💡
+[Anonymous authentication](https://learn.microsoft.com/en-us/iis/configuration/system.webserver/security/authentication/anonymousauthentication) allows users to access resources or applications without providing any identity verification (e.g., username or password).
+It is typically used for public-facing applications or websites where user identity is not necessary for basic access.
+##### Copy Data Activity Setup
 1. We must first create a source dataset connection which either uses REST or HTTP.
 The base URL will be referencing the openweathermap api (http://api.openweathermap.org/).
 2. We then use a relative URL, which defines resource paths without including the full URL, simplifying code and configurations:
 ```